Researching Photographers Is The Key To Success

 Then there’s all the aspiring photographers offering crazily low prices, right through to celebrity photographers charging eye-watering amounts of money!

 The most confusing aspect was that they’d seen great pictures on their chosen photographer’s professionally styled website.
 These off the shelf websites can look very convincing, especially once they’ve been populated with a small selection of lovely images!
-Capturing a few good images of your wedding shouldn’t be a problem for anyone with a camera, the real test is whether can they do it consistently throughout the day!
+Capturing a few good images of your wedding shouldn’t be a problem for anyone with a camera, the real test is whether can they do it consistently throughout the day no matter what the weather throws at them, week after week!

 I meet quite a few of these weekend enthusiasts.
-When I enquire as to their experience, it often consists of a weekend training course, and sometimes they’ve covered a couple of family weddings.
-At least with a student graduate you’ve got more chance of getting someone who’s more knowledgeable behind the camera, although neither option gives you the several years of professional photography experience that allows a pro to deal with unexpected weather conditions, changes in timing and creative requests.
+When I enquire as to their experience, it often consists of a two day training course, and sometimes they’ve covered a couple of family weddings.
+At least with a student graduate you’ve got more chance of getting someone who’s more knowledgeable behind the camera, although neither option gives you the many years of professional photography experience that allows a pro to deal with unexpected weather conditions, changes in timing and creative requests.

 A professional photographer is also likely to have excellent people and organisational skills, honed over many years of weddings.
 They’ll have the expertise to handle extreme lighting and weather conditions, they’ll work fast, they’ll be fully insured, and they’ll ensure your images are captured and processed to an optimum standard.
 Overall you’re dramatically increasing the likelihood that the whole experience will be enjoyable and unintrusive, and that you’ll love your pictures for many years to come.